LuisWinckelmann/TolkienFormer/README.md

   # Transformer-like model
   cd src/models/transformer
   python test.py
+  # Optional Parameters to edit when running test.py:
+  # --num_sentences 5
+  # --model_epoch 150
   ```
+  To specify the amount of predicted sentences use the `--num_sentences` flag, to select one of the saved checkpoints, use the `--model_epoch` flag
-  The parameters for the evaluation can be changed in the model `config.json`.
+  Other parameters for the evaluation can be changed in the model `config.json`.

 ## Roadmap
 - [ ] Move to logging from printing